giogio2305/doc/README.md

    * Set the default command timeout
    * Set the default viewport size
    * Disable screenshots during test runs
-   * Before running any tests, read users data and store in Cypress env variable userData for later use.
+   * Before running any tests, read users' data and store it in Cypress env variable user data for later use.
    * Before running any tests, read service endpoints data and store in Cypress env variable endpoints for later use.
    * Before running any tests, store environment config info in Cypress env variable env_config for later use.
    * Before each test, group tests by matching test type value
 3) `envconfig.js` contains all the URLs for each service available in BOM2, depending on the test environment.
-4) `excelUtility.js` It is a module used to read Excel files and return their content.
+4) `excelUtility.js` is a module used to read Excel files and return their content.
 </details>

 <details>